fusionalliance/starter-kit/README.md

 - Code formatting enforced with EditorConfig
 - JS linting with ESLint + AirBnB
 - Sass (SCSS) + Stylelint > CSS

+## Roadmap
+A separate [Roadmap doc](https://github.com/quicksolutions/starter-kit/blob/master/ROADMAP.md) has been created to manage the phases of development on this starter kit.

 ## Requirements
 - A code editor that supports EditorConfig, or [install the EditorConfig extension for you code editor](https://editorconfig.org/#download)